Rajneesh Duggal

-Rajneesh Duggal is an Indian film and television actor.
-He also works as a model.
-He won the title of Grasim Mr. India 2003 and represented India at the Mr. International 2003 pageant held in London, where he was declared as the 1st runner-up.
-He also won the Kingfisher 'Model of the Year' award in 2005.
-He made his Bollywood debut with Vikram Bhatt's horror thriller 1920.
-In 2014, he participated in reality show Fear Factor: Khatron Ke Khiladi 5 and emerged as the winner.
+Rajniesh Duggal is an Indian film and television actor, as well as a model.
+He won the title of Grasim Mr. India 2003 and represented India at the Mr. International 2003 pageant held in London, where he was named the 1st runner-up.
+In 2005, Duggal received the Kingfisher 'Model of the Year' award.
+He made his Bollywood debut in the horror thriller 1920, directed by Vikram Bhatt.
+In 2014, he participated in the reality show Fear Factor: Khatron Ke Khiladi 5, where emerged as the winner.